 Annual Herbs for Chickens

-These annual herbs and flowers are just as beneficial for chickens as they are humans.
+These annual herbs and flowers are just as beneficial for chickens as they are for humans.
 Aromatic and high in antioxidants these can be planted just outside the perimeter of the chicken fence so that your chickens can help themselves without disturbing the roots.

 5 Ways to Use Herbs for Chickens

-Allow chickens to free range near the herb garden
+Allow chickens to free-range near the herb garden

-Chickens, like all farm animals, will self medicate when they are allowed to free range among a varied and thriving herb garden.
+Chickens, like all farm animals, will self medicate when they are allowed to free-range among a varied and thriving herb garden.
 Protect annual herbs and flowers from scratching hens but plant a few close to the chicken fence where the hens can reach just the tops through the wire.

 Nest Box Strewing Herbs

-In the Homesteader’s Herbal Companion, The Ultimate Guide to Growing, Preserving, and Using Herbs, Amy Fewell suggests using fresh herbs in the summer, when they are abundant, and dried herbs in the off seasons to keep nesting boxes pest free, clean, and fragrant.
+In the Homesteader’s Herbal Companion, The Ultimate Guide to Growing, Preserving, and Using Herbs, Amy Fewell suggests using fresh herbs in the summer, when they are abundant, and dried herbs in the off-seasons to keep nesting boxes pest-free, clean, and fragrant.
 Place a large handful of the herbs right in the nesting boxes with the straw you normally line the nesting boxes with.
 Consider foraging for these 10 Medicinal Herbs in the Fall until you get your herb garden established.